Published: November 24, 2021

 Can I use regular lime juice instead of key lime juice?
 Persian limes and Key limes have different flavors.
 Key limes have a stronger flavor, but limes are more acidic.
 Since I developed this recipe using Key lime juice, I can't recommend using ordinary lime juice.

 Where can I get Key lime juice?
-I used Nellie and Joe's 100% Key lime juice with no preservatives.
+Nellie and Joe's makes 100% Key lime juice with no preservatives.
 This Key West-based company also has a version with preservatives; either one will work.
 They're sold at supermarkets and local grocery stores across the United States, and you can check Nellie and Joe's retailer list on their website.
 You can also get it through Amazon.

 Prep Time30 minutes